 - CAC was concluded to be a valuable add on to TIMI for patients suspected of ACS in emergency centers because it is quick and does not require a cardiologist or radiologist to perform

 Many patients arrive at the emergency department (ED) with suspected acute coronary syndrome (ACS) but are not actually at high risk.
-To improve ACS assessment, a team led by Brian Ghoshhajra, MD, MBA, MBA, service chief of Cardiovascular Imaging, evaluated the usefulness of the negative predictive value (NPV) of incorporating coronary artery calcium (CAC) testing to a Thrombolysis in Myocardial Infarction (TIMI) risk score, compared to each test alone.
+To improve ACS assessment, a team led by Brian Ghoshhajra, MD, MBA, service chief of Cardiovascular Imaging, evaluated the usefulness of the negative predictive value (NPV) of incorporating coronary artery calcium (CAC) testing to a Thrombolysis in Myocardial Infarction (TIMI) risk score, compared to each test alone.

 The single center study reported in the International Journal of Cardiology followed 826 consecutive patients presenting to the ED with symptoms of ACS but no known coronary artery disease or elevated serum biomarkers.
 They received non-contrast ECG-gated coronary CT for a CAC score, and CT angiography (CTA) to identify any coronary stenosis.
 A board-certified radiologist or cardiologist evaluated the degree of stenosis as follows: